Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 >
 {style="tip"}

-### `yield()` often in non-suspending code
+### The `yield()` suspending function

+Without suspending, coroutines on the same thread run sequentially.
 If a coroutine doesn't suspend for a long time, it doesn't stop when it's canceled.

-In CPU-intensive computations and in code that rarely reaches a suspension point, call `yield()` periodically to let the current coroutine check for cancellation.
+In CPU-intensive computations and other code that runs for a long time without suspending, call the [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function periodically.

-The [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function suspends the coroutine, releasing its current thread and giving other coroutines a chance to run on it.
+Calling `yield()` periodically gives other coroutines a chance to run on the current thread and ensures that the coroutine checks for cancellation reguralry.
-Suspending the coroutine lets it check for cancellation and throw `CancellationException` if it's canceled.
+If the coroutine is canceled, the `yield()` function throws `CancellationException`.

 ![Comparison of coroutine cancellation handling without checks, with `ensureActive()` or `isActive`, and with `yield()`](yield-and-cancellation.svg)

-So `yield()` has two effects: it lets other coroutines run and checks for cancellation.

 Here's an example: